This course is open for applications.

 - Communication in a Diverse World

-- Introducing Midwifery Practice
+- Holistic Midwifery Practice 1

-- Developing Midwifery Practice
+- Clinical Midwifery Practice 1

-- Consolidating Midwifery Practice
+- Holistic Midwifery Practice 2

-- Nursing and Midwifery Dissertation
+- Midwifery Dissertation

 Learning and Teaching

-For more details see our full glossary of learning and teaching terms.
+For more details, see our full glossary of learning and teaching terms.

-Prior to commencing your programme of study you may find it helpful to familiarise yourself with some core IT skills:
+Prior to commencing your programme of study, you may find it helpful to familiarise yourself with some core IT skills:

 - Basic work processing